SmithWillSuffice/ohanga-pai/content/blog/135_fizzy_machinehead_sora_pop.md

 needed to feed the masses, but should be a last resort, due to the nutritional deficits.)
-4. Even "neural net" is a bad phrase, I try to avoid it and stick to the acronym ANN/CNN.
+4. Even "neural net" is a bad phrase, I try to avoid it and stick to the acronym ANN/CNN.[FN-6](#fn6)
 But obviously would prefer to avoid that too.
-The computer systems are _nothing_ like biological neutrons.
+The computer systems are _nothing_ like biological neurons.
 The computational node architecture is so far abstracted from neurobiology it might as well be fairy dust.
 It certainly has engendered Peter Pan like fantasy.
+5. “Reinforcement learning” is a bad phrase in algorithmic string emission context.
+There is no learning involved, not of the kind that occurs in the human mind.
+Weight updates are not “learning” in any way shape or form.
+It is yet another insidious neoliberal use of language.
+Every ounce as bad as “debt mountain” and “fiscal cliff.”
+Science does not even know what human learning is exactly.
+There is no good definition.
+We only measure behavioural input/output events and correlations.
+These are a poor substitute for the actual spiritual phenomenon of learning and spiritual growth (learning to be a better kinder person).[FN-6](#fn6)
+6. The headlines, “AI Solves/Proves Hundred Year Old Math Theorem” are also fake headlines.
+Some dopey math nerd had to prompt the algorithm to get it running.
+The math nerd is where all the intelligence resides.
+Plus the software engineers who wort the algorithm and fed the algorithm ginormous amounts of mathematical results.
+To say the machine “thought” of the proof is like saying  the lottery ball machine thought Joan Ginther would be a worthy winner.[FN-8](#fn8)
-5. The human soul is not understood by any science.
+7. The human soul is not understood by any science.
 Science cannot even agree on whether there is such a reality.
 It certainly never helps that no definition exists.

+Like usage for the abused term "hacker", I quixotically must forever run against the grain.
+‘Hacker’ means
+"playful inventiveness" and has nothing in particular to do with computer coding.
+The term for a malicious computer security break is "cracker," --- which in turn has nothing to do with the social class people think of as "white trash".

-Like the abused term "hacker", I run against the grain.
-Hacker means "playful inventiveness" and has nothing particular to do with computer coding.
-The term for a malicious computer security break is "cracker." --- which in turn has nothing to do with the social class people think of as "white trash".
+Like usage for the abused term “hacker”, I quixotically must forever run against the grain.
+‘Hacker’ means “playful inventiveness” and has nothing in particular to do with computer coding.
+The term for a malicious computer security break is “cracker,” — which in turn has nothing to do with the social class people think of as “white trash”. … I forgot the point of this remark …  something about how despite materialist scientists broadly dismissing the reality of the human soul, they have no definition of what they are dismissing.[FN-9](#fn9) Sheer folly.